-After considerable criticism67 and more surveys showing there had been only limited spread (only four infected properties had been identified by mid-August), the earlier decision not to eradicate was revised.
-On 2 July 2010, the National Management Group agreed to the Interim Response Plan for myrtle rust, which was to attempt to suppress the rust with a long-term goal of eradication.
-It activated the Emergency Plant Pest Response Deed which triggered 100% cost-sharing by the federal and state/territory governments (no industry funding).
+After considerable criticism17 and more surveys showing there had been only limited spread (only four infected properties had been identified by mid-August), the earlier decision not to eradicate was revised.
+On 2 July 2010, the National Management Group agreed to an attempt to suppress the rust with a long-term goal of eradication.
+It activated the Emergency Plant Pest Response Deed, which triggered 100% cost-sharing by the federal and state/territory governments (no industry funding).